 The town of Blackburn, along with its near neighbour Burnley, is home to regular, nationally recognised events, with cultural programming a huge draw for visitors.
-In addition to Blackburn Cathedral (with its glass cloister and impressive stock of modern art), the National Festival of Making, British Textile Biennial, and Blackburn Open Walls all attract audiences from outside of the region to the area.
+In addition to Blackburn Cathedral (with its glass cloister and impressive stock of modern art), the National Festival of Making and British Textile Biennial attract audiences from outside of the region to the area.
 Timing a visit with one of these events makes for a fantastic trip, but these festivals have helped solidify a place for new creative ventures in Blackburn – and a year-round cultural offer for you to explore.

 This may be in part due to the creative and entrepreneurial spirit that has long resided here.
 Blackburn has played a part in cultural shape-making, with its role in the illegal Acid House raves of the 1980s and the evolution of Football Casual style on the Blackburn Rovers football terraces.
 It informally marked its spot in the history archives in 2019 when the adidas Spezial range named a trainer after the town.
 Only die hard fans will know that several other shoes already paid tribute to the town and its inhabitants – including the adidas Mill Hill, Sett End and the Kreft.